Fortunately, in this low interest rate environment, there are plenty of shares offering investors attractive fully franked dividend yields.

 Two dividend shares that are currently rated as buys are listed below.
 Here’s what you need to know about them:

-The first ASX dividend share to look at is Accent.
-It is a retail group with a growing collection of popular footwear-focused store brands.
+The first ASX dividend share to look at is Adairs.
+It is a leading retailer of homewares and home furnishings through both retail stores and online channels.

 Westpac Banking Corp (ASX: WBC)

 The broker is forecasting fully franked dividends of $1.16 per share in FY 2021 and then $1.18 per share in FY 2022.
-Based on the current Westpac share price of $24.52, this represents yields of 4.7% and 4.8%, respectively, over the next couple of years.
+This represents yields of 4.7% and 4.8%, respectively, over the next couple of years.